WiseLibs/better-sqlite3/Performance.md

 However, you trade those disadvantages for greatly improved performance in most web applications.

+### Checkpoint starvation

+Checkpoint starvation is when SQLite3 is unable to recycle the [WAL file](https://www.sqlite.org/wal.html) due to everlasting concurrent reads to the database.
+If this happens, the WAL file will grow without bound, leading to unacceptable amounts of disk usage and deteriorating performance.

+To prevent this, you can use the [db.checkpoint()](https://github.com/JoshuaWise/better-sqlite3#checkpointforce---number) method to force checkpointing whenever you deem appropriate.

 # Maximum power

 If you want to *further* improve write performance and you're willing to sacrifice a tiny bit of [durability](https://en.wikipedia.org/wiki/Durability_(database_systems)), you can use this: